kzys/blog/en/content/posts/2021/containerd-reviewer.md

 >
 > Reviewers are part of the organization but do not have write access.
 Becoming a reviewer is a core aspect in the journey to becoming a maintainer.

 Technically speaking, anyone can review pull requests and I've been reviewing them.
-But now my approval actually counts towards the required LGTM count!
+But now my approval actually counts towards the required LGTM count.